Bring SCINEMA To Your Classroom or Livingroom

-Choose a playlist below
+- Choose a playlist below

-	- Download the resource best suited to your year group – you can download as many of these as you like.
+- Download the accompanying PDF resource – you can download as many of these as you like.

 - You’ll need a screen, speakers and connection to the internet (we recommend using Google Chrome or Firefox browser)

 That’s it!
 It’s super simple to get in on the fun.

-	Last year’s film festival is over but if you missed out, don’t worry, we have a selection of films still available for

-	free to access for the next few months.
-Choose the age range most appropriate for your learners to explore the free

-	films and activities.
+This year’s film festival is now over but if you missed out, don’t worry, we have a selection of films still available for free to access for the next few months.
+Choose the age range most appropriate for your learners to explore the free films and activities.

 If you have students who love science and are interested in making films then have a look at SCINEMA Junior.

-	This is a dedicated category within SCINEMA for students under the age of 18 to communicate and share the science

-	they’re passionate about.
+This is a dedicated category within SCINEMA for students under the age of 18 to communicate and share the science they’re passionate about.

-	Entries are closed for 2021 but for more information, teaching support, and to find out how to get involved in the

-	future head to the SCINEMA website now.
+Entries for SCINEMA Junior 2022 will open soon, so, for more information, teaching support and to find out how to get involved head to the SCINEMA website now.

-	The Education platform, along with Australia’s Science Channel and Ultimate Careers, Cosmos – a quarterly science print

-	magazine and online science news site, and SCINEMA International Science Film Festival are developed and operated by The

-	Royal Institution of Australia, an independent charity dedicated to connecting people with the world of science.
+The Education platform, along Cosmos – a quarterly science print magazine and online science news site – and SCINEMA International Science Film Festival are developed and operated by The Royal Institution of Australia, an independent charity dedicated to connecting people with the world of science.